khanovico/cifar-TrGAN-torch/README.md

-# TransGAN
+# TrGAN

-Implementation of the _Transformer-based GAN_ model:
+Generation of CIFAR10 images based on TrGAN (hands-on):

 ## Dependencies